Using Metadynamics to Reveal Extractant Conformational Free Energy Landscapes: Introduction

 In this work, we consider two major types of extractants: malonamides and carbamoylmethylphosphine oxides (CMPO).
 For the malonamide type, we choose $N,N,N',N'$-tetrahexyl malonamide (THMA), $N,N,N',N'$-tetrahexyl-2-methyl malonamide (MeTHMA), $N,N,N',N'$-tetrahexyl-2,2-dimethyl malonamide (DiMeTHMA), $N,N'$-dimethyl-$N,N'$-dibutyl-2-tetradecyl malonamide (DMDBTDMA), and 3,9-diaza-3,9-dioctylbicyclo[4.4.0]decane-2,10-dione (BMA), which have shown significantly different separation performances with slight modifications in molecular structures. \cite{mcnamara1999extraction,lumetta1999complexation,nigond1995recent,lumetta2002deliberate} For the type of CMPO, we select the most famous derivative, n-octyl(phenyl)-$N,N'$-diisobutyl CMPO (we will simply refer to it as CMPO in the following context), which has been implemented in the \underline{TR}ans\underline{U}ranic \underline{EX}traction (TRUEX) process. \cite{philip1985truex} \cref{fig:molecules} shows the molecular structures of these extractants covered in this work.
 By constructing the two adjacent torsion angles in the extractants' head group as collective variables (shown as $\psi$ and $\phi$ in \cref{fig:molecules}), we are able to sample and generate the full conformational free-energy landscapes by varying $\psi$ and $\phi$.
+We also show 3D schematic molecular structures of bound and free extractants revealed by DFT calculations, in which the two carbonyl groups in the head groups point in different directions.
+It is worth mentioning that the two carbonyl groups are separated by the $\alpha$-carbon, which rationalizes our choice on collective variables of using $\psi$ and $\phi$, rather than the out-of-plane angle of the two carbonyl groups.
+Zero angle of $\psi$ and $\phi$ is defined as when the dihedral is in the \textit{cis} conformation.
 Such free energy landscapes are able to represent full energetic information of these multidentate extractant conformations, including the free unbound \textit{trans}, transitional \textit{gauche} and bound \textit{cis} conformations.
 The dramatically different energetic landscapes across different extractant functionalizations provides different perspectives on how LLE separations can be influenced by the molecular structure and conformational energetics.